verdivictor/Rust-Raylib-2D-Movement/README.md

 # Rust Raylib Example

-This codebase is a direct translation of a Raylib example originally written in C++.
+This codebase is a direct translation of the Raylib example "2D Camera platformer" (at https://www.raylib.com/examples.html) originally written in C++.
 The purpose of this translation is to demonstrate how to use Raylib with Rust and to explore the capabilities of Rust for game development.

 ## Running the Project